bchimborazo/claims-analysis/README.md

 - Charges: Medicare accounts for the highest total charges ($131,008).

 Required libraries:
-- To complete this colab project, I imported pandas as pd and matplotlib.pyplot as plt.
+- To complete this colab project, I imported pandas as pd, matplotlib.pyplot as plt. and seaborn as sns
-- The instructions for this assignment calls for installing these libraries in the requirements.txt:
-    - pandas>=1.3.0
-    - matplotlib>=3.4.0
-    - seaborn>=0.11.0